Section One: Coming To De Anza College

-This Handbook was written to help you earn how to become
+This Handbook was written to help you learn how to become an:

-- Critically evaluate your educational needs, disability-related or not
+- Critically evaluate your educational needs (disability-related or not), and

 - Determine how to get those needs met

-- learning about the services, accommodations and programs available to you
+- Learning about the services, accommodations and programs available to you, and

 We hope this Handbook will help you with these processes.

 Begin by reading the Table of Contents to see the topics and information covered.

 Pay particular attention to Section Two: Using Disability Services and Accommodations.

 This section contains essential information on how you as a student with a disability can receive the academic adjustments, auxiliary aids, and services you need to be on equal footing with the other students in the classroom.
 It details the steps to receive services and the guidelines governing their use.
 It also advises you how you can resolve and handle disagreements and conflicts.